-In appendix $\mathbb D$ we provide an approximate ansatz for the probe reduced state populations, which holds exactly in the large-K and small B limits, and is generally found to be rather accurate throughout the phase diagram.
-The simplification allows us to express the QFIM in terms of only $\mathcal C$ and $\mathcal M$.
-This might be advantageous in an experimental setting since simultaneous measurements of different observables may be challenging in practice.
+In Appendix D we provide an approximate ansatz for the probe reduced state populations, which holds exactly in the large-K and small B limits, and is generally found to be rather accurate throughout the phase diagram.
+The simplification allows us to express the QFIM in terms of only C and M. This might be advantageous in an experimental setting since simultaneous measurements of different observables may be challenging in practice.
 In principle, since the SLD operators for T and K commute, there exists a single optimal measurement basis (effectively the Bell basis on the probe states).
 However, this is not a physically meaningful or feasibly measurable observable.

-7.2.
-Multiparameter estimation in the large-K limit
+B. Multiparameter estimation in the large-K limit

-As a simple but nontrivial demonstration of multiparameter estimation, we consider now the large-K limit of the 2IK model with an applied control field B, focusing our discussion on the multiparameter QSNR $\mathcal{Q}{MP}(\lambda,\lambda)$ for $\lambda=T$ or K.
+As a simple but nontrivial demonstration of multiparameter estimation, we consider now the large-K limit of the 2IK model with an applied control field B, focusing our discussion on the multiparameter QSNR $Q{MP}(\lambda, \lambda)$ for $\lambda = T$ or K.

-By way of comparison, we consider first the analogous single parameter QSNRs $Q{SP}(\lambda)$, shown in figures 5(a) and (c).
-See figures 2(c) and (d) for the corresponding zero field case discussed already.
-The impact of the field itself on single-parameter estimation is discussed in depth in appendices E and F.
+By way of comparison, we consider first the analogous single parameter QSNRs $Q{SP}(\lambda)$, shown in Fig. 5(a,c).
+See Fig. 2(c,d) for the corresponding zero field case discussed already.
+The impact of the field itself on single-parameter estimation is discussed in depth in Appendix E and F.